-4. If I’ve Been Abandoned There Must Be Something Wrong with Me.
+Blog 4.
+How It All Starts: If I’ve Been Abandoned There Must Be Something Wrong with Me.
 If There Is Something Wrong With Me – Then I Need To Be Punished.

 Just to remind you: To some extent we have all been abandoned because from the minute we are born, we all have to deal with the fact that our parents cannot be there for us every minute of the day.
 How we deal with this reality becomes our relationship or emotional blueprint.

 To reiterate – if as a child you were also told that you are useless, stupid, lazy, bad, naughty and so on, these statements can ‘stick to you, like mud’.
-Labels of this kind, can have a long lasting effects on a child’s self-esteem or self-worth.
+Labels of this kind, can have long-lasting effects on a child’s self-esteem or self-worth.

 As an adult you may continue this belief system.
 And gosh, do we find ways of punishing ourselves!
-Not believing we are worth much means we may choose destructive relationships or destructive behavior patterns.
-We may just do little things – like not paying the bills on time, getting to work late, buying unnecessary things and maxing out credits cards, drinking too much the evening before a major meeting the next day and so forth.
+Not believing we are worth much means we may choose destructive relationships or destructive behaviour patterns.
+We may just do little things like, not paying the bills on time, getting to work late, buying unnecessary things and maxing out credit cards, drinking too much the evening before a major meeting the next day and so forth.

 (Just by the way, one very good example that we all must’ve experienced, is someone who consistently turns up late for appointments.
 This is an unconscious statement that expresses a lack of self-worth).

-We often do things without realizing that we are reaffirming our negative inner self-belief system.
+We often do things without realising that we are reaffirming our negative inner self-belief system.

-And we don’t always realize that by punishing others can be a way of punishing ourselves.
+And we don’t always realise that by punishing others can be a way of punishing ourselves.

 Those few moments are crucial.
 If the baby hadn’t turned its head away it would get immediate attention.
 But no – what we learn is a system of punishment.
 A system denying ourselves the attention we crave, even momentarily, in order to punish.
 And this comes from our fear of abandonment.
 So fear of abandonment can lead to punishing the abandoner.
 However the abandoner might only be gone for a while.
 Yet we may still punish and this will depend on how your abandonment in childhood was managed.